openrewrite/rewrite-docs/reference/snapshot-instructions.md

 }
 ```

-* Update your version numbers to use `latest.integration` (you can also specify a specific release such as `1.18<!-- DO NOT BUMP -->.0-SNAPSHOT` instead if you like):
+* Update your version numbers to use `latest.integration` (you can also specify a specific release such as `1.18.0-SNAPSHOT` <!--DO NOT BUMP--> instead if you like):

 ```groovy
 dependencies {